KRFOSS/kali-docs/arm/mini-x/index.md

 By default, the Kali Linux Mini-X image **does not** contains the [**kali-linux-default** metapackage](/docs/general-use/metapackages/) which is often found in Kali platforms.
 If you wish to install extra tools please refer to our [metapackages page](/docs/general-use/metapackages/).

+{{% notice info %}}
+The build script for the Mini-X has not been converted to the new style, so builds may fail.
+If you are planning to build for this board, please consider updating the script to the new way, and submitting it as a merge request.
+{{% /notice %}}

 ## Kali on Mini-X - Build-Script Instructions

 Kali does not provide pre-built images for download, but you can still generate one by cloning the [Kali-ARM Build-Scripts](https://gitlab.com/kalilinux/build-scripts/kali-arm) repository on GitLab, and follow the _README.md_ file's instructions.
 The script to use is `mini-x.sh`.